htrajan/ht-drawsteel/Classes Single Page/Fury.md

 #### Equipment

-You wear no armor, and wield only your unarmed strikes—which become devastating natural weapons as your rage grows.
+You wear no armor, and wield only your unarmed strikes-which become devastating natural weapons as your rage grows.

 #### Kit Bonuses